Information about Special Educational Needs and Disability for Parents & Carers

 For more information about our Local Offer please visit our school website.
 For more information on Norfolk’s offer, please visit this website; https://www.norfolk.gov.uk/children-and-families/send-local-offer

-The “Top-up” funding available for SEN-D pupils is given to the Cluster to be allocated according to exceptional need.
+There is “Top-up” funding available for SEN-D pupils where an application process is taken through the school according to exceptional need.

 This funding may be allocated to help towards equipment, resources, training for staff, specialist advice and support or some direct adult support for an individual or group of pupils with the same need.